MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/metadata-node-ids3.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Node Types and IDs for the Oracle Database adapter
+# Node types and IDs for the Oracle Database adapter

 ## Metadata node types and IDs
 The [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] surfaces Oracle database artifacts in a hierarchical manner.
 The following table lists the node types and node IDs for Oracle database artifacts that the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] surfaces.
 The node ID is the absolute path of the node that is used in the **IMetadataRetrievalContractBrowse**, **Search**, and **GetMetadata** methods.